Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Organ Vest.md

 **Mitigation**: Don't let children lick the items / the vest.
 Wipe off spit etc if child drools over vest.
+Ensure vest has been washed before it is used.

 **After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2